flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quickquotes.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/02/osman-rana-293976-360x360.jpg
 card_1:
-  card_text: "> a\x1CIt was in his blood to be a soldier.
-He wanted to be a true American and fight for his country.a\x1D\n> \n> Linda Collins on the death of her nephew Sgt.
+  card_text: "> ax1CIt was in his blood to be a soldier.
+He wanted to be a true American and fight for his country.ax1Dn> n> Linda Collins on the death of her nephew Sgt.
 Jason Mitchell McClary (24).
 The Army soldier died Sunday at a military hospital in Germany as a result of injuries from a roadside bomb attack last week in Afghanistan.
 The Taliban claimed responsibility for the attack - the deadliest on U.S. forces in Afghanistan this year."
   card_citation: ''
 card_2:
   card_text: >-